Photo via Pixabay by Claudio_Scott

 Certain foods can definitely have an effect on the way you sleep–both positively and negatively.
 It’s important, then, that you learn which ones will work best for your needs and which ones to stay away from.
 Turkey and other lean meats, nuts, cherries, bananas, and milk are wonderful for promoting good sleep, while red meat–which can take a long time for your body to process and can raise your temperature, making sleep uncomfortable–and foods that include sugar and caffeine should be avoided, especially an hour or two before bedtime.

 Getting better sleep affects many aspects of your life, from your physical health to your ability to focus and get things done at work during the day.
 When making changes, remember that they are essential in helping your body and mind get a boost, allowing you to feel–and look–years younger.
+For a refresh on the top things to help you become a super sleeper continue reading here.

 By Brad Krause